 - Can you open the bottom and leave the top closed?
 Nope, just the top.

 - How much does it cost?
-The cost of a door varies on the type of material, size, and etc. Contact Simpson Door Co. for a quote.
+The cost of a door varies on the type of material, size, and etc. Contact your local door dealer for a quote.

 - How you do cover the window?
 I have a curtain hanging if you look closely, I just slide it closed when we want privacy.
 (I hung it with this.)